xvik/dropwizard-guicey/src/doc/docs/guide/dg-migration.md

 Use either classpath scan to install resources or specify them directly into bundle: `bundle.extensions(Resource1.class, Resoutrce2.class)`.

-HK2 managed services (resources, providers) are also supported, but they will lack guice aop and require extra dependency - hk2-guice-bridge (official hk guice bridge)
+HK2 managed services (resources, providers) are also supported, but they will lack guice aop and require extra dependency - HK2-guice-bridge (official HK guice bridge)

 !!! important
     Resources are singletons by default and so they will initialize with guice context.